How to Get Started with Travel Requests (For the Traveler)

 - Is your address and phone number correct?

-On this tab, all required the name fields must be completed.
-This information is not visible to the traveler, only the travel coordinator.
-If you have a preferred name that differs from your legal name, it would be good to confirm with your travel coordinator that this appears accurately on your travel profile.
-This data is synchronized from the HCM pillar, so all changes should start there, but manual updates can be made to the traveler profile by the travel coordinator.
+If you have a "preferred" name that differs from your legal name and it is not showing up on your traveler profile contact your Travel Coordinator to ensure that this appears accurately on your Traveler Profile.
+Name data is synchronized from the HCM pillar, so all changes to your legal name should start there, but manual updates can be made to the Traveler Profile by the Travel Coordinator if you're just editing the display name.

 Employee Data Tab - Employee Information section, viewed as the Traveler: